sandyMax974/CV/CV.md

 ## SANDY POUNOUSSAMY

+I'm a junior software developer with a background in digital advertising.
+Early on in my career, I started to grow an appetite for the tech aspect of it.
+Being a fast-learner and curious individual, I rapidly progressed to become the company's AdTech implementation expert.
+I got involved in long term strategical projects and worked heavily with engineers, which helped developed a passion for coding.

-I'm a passionate Junior Software Developer, who discovered the web development world via the advertising industry.
-Throughout my career in AdTech, I acquired a voracious appetite in understanding how softwares and sites function behind the scenes.
-I'm now super keen to start creating my own solutions, dive into more complex codebases and fix bugs with my own hands.
+This led me to start my career change, and after a year to prepare for the transition, I enrolled at Makers Academy in early January.
+A bootcamp focusing on language agnostic software design principles and agile best practices.
+Having graduated in April, I'm ready to take on new challenges and embark on my Junior Software Developer's adventure, super keen to start creating my own solutions, dive into more complex codebases and fix bugs with my own hands.

 ## Projects (curriculum-based)